Rashford scores again as Villa cruise to 3-0 win at Brighton

 With the title race and relegation battle all but decided, European qualification is still all to play for and Villa, playing their first league game since March 8, took a major step in their quest for more Champions League football.

+"We knew this was an important game for us, it was must win," Villa defender Ezri Konsa told Sky Sports.

+"We came to win and that's what we did.
+The Champions League is the main goal."

-Since their last league match, Villa have reached the Champions League quarter-finals and FA Cup semis, with Rashford netting twice in Sunday's 3-0 win over Preston North End.
+Since their last league match, Villa have reached the Champions League quarter-finals and FA Cup semis, with Rashford, on loan from Manchester United, netting twice in Sunday's 3-0 win over Preston North End.

 Yasin Ayari hit a Brighton free kick against the post and Villa will feel they should have had a penalty when Jack Hinshelwood, on a yellow card, looked to have fouled Jacob Ramsey, but a VAR check decided otherwise.

-Rashford, on loan from Manchester United, opened the scoring six minutes after the break.
+Rashford, who had fallen out of favour at United, opened the scoring six minutes after the break.
 Morgan Rogers played a long pass and Rashford kept his cool, taking one touch to control before shooting past Verbruggen from outside the area.

+"He's got a smile on his face again.
+He looks like he's enjoying football again," Konsa added.

 Deep into added time, another substitute, Donyell Malen, scored his first goal for the Villa.